semaphoreP/codeastro/README.md

 - write an educational visualization of a physical process (e.g. check out Show Me the Orbit)
 - write something that randomly generates a joke or song lyrics given the name of a user
-- write a quadratic equation solver that prints out the steps for solving bby hand
+- write a quadratic equation solver that prints out the steps for solving by hand
 - write a image processing tool that does one main task (e.g., make color images from astronomical data taken at different wavelengths, a tool that automatically looks for stars in an image).